 Read More

-We are interested in photocatalysis and energy storage processes involving redox-active intrinsically porous polyoxometalate (POM) molecular clusters and their extended frameworks (POMFs).
-Our primary objectives are: (i) to gain fundamental insights into structure-properties-function relationships in these materials for the desired applications and (ii) to develop and employ data-driven algorithms for the accelerated inverse design and discovery of novel members of this family with superior properties and functions.
+We are broadly interested in adsorptive separation as well as energy conversion and storage and electrocatalytic processes involving redox-active intrinsically porous materials.
+Our primary objectives are: (i) to gain fundamental insights into structure-property-function relationships in different classes of nanoporous materials for the desired applications and (ii) to develop and employ data-driven algorithms for the accelerated inverse design and discovery of novel materials with superior properties and functions.

 Read More